Dieser Beitrag enthält Werbung – advertising.

 Seems to be an ideal life – were it not for the everlasting bureaucracy, the sluggishness of some teams, stubborn witnesses, corruption and political games.
 And more.
 Montalbano tries to make his way around all these obstacles and succeeds most of the time.

 I won’t comment the legend why Andrea Camilleri’s protagonist is called Montalbano.
-You can be sure that we’ll present Manuel Vásquez Montalbán and Pepe Carvalho soon.
+(Refer to my post about Manuel Vásquez Montalbán and Pepe Carvalho.)
 Apart from that the Sicilian Montalbano is a worthy representative of the club of the classic inspectors.
 I like it getting engrossed in a tricky murder case, enjoying delicious food and swimming with Montalbano in the open sea – at least in my mind’s eye.

-Amid all the petty crimes there are murders and you can be sure that the murderers are very busy and tricky to let the corpes vanish into thin air – or whatever they think that means.
+Amid all the petty crimes there are murders and you can be sure that the murderers are very busy and talented to let the corpses vanish into thin air – or whatever they think that means.
 As a result Montalbano and his team are more than once busy with deep dives into the past when suddenly a skeleton appears in the middle of nowhere.

 The crimes are numerous, violent, simple … Montalbano and his team have to deal with all shades of grey – sometimes a petty crime develops into an affair rocking the political system and the administration.
 Sometimes people try to blame a Mafia clan for a murder or whatever, however Montalbano and also the Mafia soon unearth the truth which never ends well for the suspect.